YusufTarek/Simon-game/README.md

 You have to memorize the colors:

+For example:

+Level 1: red

+Level 2: red, green

+Level 3: red, green, red

+Level 4: red, green, red, yellow

-e.g. red, green, red, yellow, and so on and so forth
+The sequence will be: red, green, red, yellow, and so on and so forth

 The game requires the user to repeat the sequence of colors.